sdcrokon90/Brawl-Stars-QR-Codes-Unlock-Rewards-and-Enhance-Your-Gameplay/README.md

 These QR codes act as a gateway to exciting offers, making them highly sought after by Brawl Stars players.

-# How to Scan Brawl Stars QR Codes
+# How to Scan B-r-a-w-l S-t-a-r-s QR Codes

-Scanning a Brawl Stars QR Code is easy.
+Scanning a B-r-a-w-l S-t-a-r-s QR Code is easy.
 Follow these steps to redeem rewards or access content: %%%dsfsdfsadfsadfsadfasd%%%%

 Open Your Smartphone Camera – Most modern smartphones have built-in QR code scanning features.